eth-educators/ethstaker-guides/merge-devnet.md

 * **New RPC URL**: The RPC URL to your machine Geth endpoint or a public endpoint (see above on how to find out your RPC URL with your machine IP address)
 * **Chain ID**: 1337702

-And click on the `Save` button.
+And click on the *Save* button.

 ![MetaMask - Entering new network details](images/metamask-merge-kintsugi-step2.png)

 It should switch to that new network by default.
-If not, select the `Kintsugi` in the network dropdown list.
+If not, select `Kintsugi` in the network dropdown list.

 ### Requesting testnet funds